RedTurtle/collective.powertoken.view/README.txt

     A dict with additional values to set in the request.
 For example you can set ``disable_border``, or (only for Plone 4) ``disable_plone.leftcolumn`` and ``disable_plone.rightcolumn``.

-Both parameter are not mandatory.
-Providing none of theme will call the content default view.
+All parameters are not mandatory.
+Providing none of theme will call the content default view, without addind anything new to the request.

 Use case
 ========